csswizardry/CSS-Guidelines/CSS Guidelines.md

 It is okay to use `!important` on helper classes only.
 To add `!important` preemptively is fine, e.g. `.error{ color:red!important }`, as you know you will **always** want this rule to take precedence.

 Using `!important` reactively, e.g. to get yourself out of nasty specificity situations, is not advised.
-Rework your CSS and try combat these issues by refactoring your selectors.
+Rework your CSS and try to combat these issues by refactoring your selectors.
 Keeping your selectors short and avoiding IDs will help out here massively.

 ## Magic numbers and absolutes